91st Division (United States)

-The 91st Infantry Division (famously nicknamed as the "Wild West Division" with a "Fir Tree" as its Division insignia to symbolize its traditional home of the Far West) is an infantry division of the United States Army that fought in World War I and World War II.
+The 91st Infantry Division is an infantry division of the United States Army that fought in World War I and World War II.
 From 1946 until 2008, it was part of the United States Army Reserve.
 It was briefly inactivated from 2008 until 2010 when it was elevated back to a division size element as the 91st Training Division (Operations).

-History

 World War I

-Constituted on 5 August 1917 at Camp Lewis, Washington, near Tacoma, the division, commanded by Major General Henry Alexander Greene, soon thereafter departed for England in the summer of 1918.
+The 91st Division was constituted by the War Department on 5 August 1917, and was to be organized at Camp Lewis, near Tacoma, Washington, with draftees from California, Idaho, Montana, Nevada, Oregon, Utah, Washington, and Wyoming.
+Nearly from the outset, the division was nicknamed the "Wild West Division," and in 1918, it adopted a fir tree as its shoulder sleeve insignia to symbolize its traditional home of the Western United States.
+On 26 August, Major General Henry Alexander Greene assumed command.
+During September, organization of the division was begun from a cadre of officers and men of the Regular Army and from Officers' Reserve Corps and National Army officers from the First Officers Training Camps.
+From 5-10 September, 2,300 draftees arrived at camp, with 18,000 following from 18-24 September.
+Systematic training was begun.

+From 3-8 October, the last drafts of 1917 furnished Camp Lewis with 18,000 men, and on 31 October, the division approximated 26,000.
+During November, 8,000 men were transferred to the 41st Division; between January and June 1918, over 30,000 fresh drafts and transfers arrived at Camp Lewis, but 25,000 men departed.
+The division received new men, but by March, transfers reduced its strength to less than 20,000.
+During May and June the division was increased to a strength of 23,000.

+In June and July, the division departed for England.
 In September 1918, the division's first operation was in the St. Mihiel Offensive in France.
 Serving under the U.S. Army's V Corps, the division, now commanded by Major General William Johnston Jr., fought in the Meuse-Argonne Offensive and successfully helped to destroy the German First Guard Division and continued to smash through three successive enemy lines.
 Twelve days before the end of World War I, the division, as part of the VII Corps of the French Sixth Army, helped drive the Germans east across the Escaut River in the Battle of the Lys and the Escaut.
 The division was awarded separate campaign streamers for its active role in the Lorraine, Meuse-Argonne and Ypres-Lys campaigns.

-In 1919, the 91st was inactivated at the Presidio of San Francisco.

-The Division was composed of the following units:
+The division was composed of the following units: